What is Specle?

-For minor amendments that can be performed automatically, the charge is £5+VAT.
+For minor errors that can be amended automatically, the charge is £5+VAT.
 When a customer clicks on 'Fix it for me', they will be notified whether a manual or an automatic amendment is required.
 They can then choose whether they want to proceed.

 Are there any additional charges?

 Some publications require delivery through a third-party system or gatekeeper service which incurs an additional charge.
 This is the case for INM Group (Irish Independent & Belfast Telegraph), Australian publications, as well as The Express Group.
 It is rare, but there are other publications operating similar services.
-We do indicate on the spec page when an ad needs to be delivered using a third party service, but, due to the complexity and variation in pricing, the pricing for third party services is not shown at the point of delivery.
+We do indicate on the publication page when an ad needs to be delivered using a third-party service, but, due to the complexity and variation in pricing, the pricing for third-party services is not shown at the point of delivery.